 Memorable Manitobans: Peter Derenchuk (c1928-1983)

-His 28-year teaching career included service at Argyle School (1955-1959), Varennes School (?-?), Victor Wyatt School (?-?), and Glenlawn Collegiate, the latter where he taught from 1959 to 1963, was Vice-Principal from 1963 to 1967, and Principal from 1967 to 1981.
-He then became interim Principal of Varennes School (1981-?), and was Principal-designate (1983) of the new River Park South School [George McDowell School], under construction at St. Vital at the time of his death.
+His 28-year teaching career included service at Argyle School (1955-1959) and Glenlawn Collegiate (1958-1963), the latter where he also was Vice-Principal (1963-1967) and Principal (1967-1981).
+He then became interim Principal of Varennes School (1981-1983), and was Principal-designate (1983) of the new River Park South School [George McDowell School], under construction at St. Vital at the time of his death.
 In addition to his grade-school involvement, he also taught summer and evening courses at Red River College and was a science curriculum consultant for the Department of Education.
 In 1975, he was awarded an Honourary Life Membership in the Science Teachers Association of Manitoba.

 He died at the St. Boniface Hospital on 24 January 1983.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 Obituary, Winnipeg Free Press, 26 January 1983, page 18.

 We thank Gordon Goldsborough for providing additional information used here.